-Hall shares Women's Open clubhouse lead
+GB's Hall tied for lead at Women's Open

 American Mina Harigae is level with 25-year-old Hall after carding a 67.

-World number one Nelly Korda and Madelene Sagstrom - who shared the overnight lead - are out on the course.
+World number one Nelly Korda - who shared the overnight lead - dropped back with a one-over 73.

-- Women's Open day two live: Korda makes steady start in pursuit of Hall
+The 23-year-old American is the emerging star of the women's game after winning her first major at the Women's PGA in June and backing that up with gold at the Tokyo Olympic Games.

+But she was unable to build on her opening round on a frustrating afternoon in calm conditions at Carnoustie.

+Struggling to land putts, Korda started with eight pars before bogeys on nine and 11.
+Finally she converted a birdie putt on 14, but bogeyed the next, then superbly guided in a long birdie putt on 17 to leave her well placed to strike over the weekend.

-South Korea's Kim Sei-young was also positioned alongside American Korda and Sweden's Sagstrom after the opening round on Thursday, but is now a shot behind Hall and Harigae.
+Sweden's Madelene Sagstrom and South Korea's Kim Sei-young were also positioned alongside Korda after the opening round on Thursday, but they too were unable to emerge as the frontrunner.

-Kim, the world number four and 2020 Women's PGA champion, made a blistering start with four birdies on the front half to lead.

-But she faded on the back half to finish at six under with a 71.
+Kim, the world number four and 2020 Women's PGA champion, did lead after making a blistering start with four birdies on the front half.
+But she faded on the back half to finish six under with a 71.

-Ireland's Leona Maguire is another stroke back at five under following a bogey-free 67.
+Sagstrom is trying to win a place on the European Solheim Cup team with a strong performance, although her Open challenge was dented by back-to-back bogeys on 16 and 17 as she ended three shots off the lead.

 Defending champion Sophia Popov - the German who was ranked 304th in the world when she won at Troon 12 months ago - will miss the cut after a three-over 75.